-Paolo Cannavaro’s dad has claimed that his son is innocent after the defender was banned for six months for failing to report match-fixing.
+Paolo Cannavaro’s father has claimed that his son is innocent after the defender was banned for six months for failing to report match-fixing.

 The Napoli man was handed the sentence this week along with Gianluca Grava, while goalkeeper Matteo Gianello received a three-year sanction.